 Did They Forbid You from Seeing Your Baby?

-During “The Baby Scoop Era” of 1955 to 1985, even until 1988, it was common practice in Canadian hospitals for unwed mothers to be denied the chance to see or hold their babies.
-Babies were often taken at birth without any warning to the mother, with a sheet or pillow put in front of her face to stop her from seeing her baby.
+During the post WWII “Baby Scoop” decades, it was common practice in Canadian hospitals for unwed mothers to be denied the opportunity to see, hold, or feed their babies.
+Babies were often taken directly from the delivery table at birth without any warning to the mother; with sheets, pillows, or other means used to prevent her from seeing her baby.
 This was to prevent the mother from keeping her baby, to ensure that she would surrender her baby for adoption.
-It was not done to married mothers, only those who had been pegged by the hospital or a social worker as being suitable (i.e. vulnerable enough) to harvest for adoption.
+It was not done to married mothers, only those who had been targeted and identified by the hospital or a social worker as an unmarried mother.
+This was done BEFORE any legal documents were signed.

-The New South Wales parliamentary inquiry in Australia examined this practice in its Final Report, pp. 97-104:
+The New South Wales Parliamentary Inquiry in Australia examined this practice in its Final Report, pp. 97-104:

 Access to the baby at and after delivery